This has been a long time coming. I am 30 years...

 23 weeks downs...

 Dr. Brown and her staff are amazing.
 When you walk into the office the atmosphere is calm and relaxing.
 Everyone is genuine and courteous.
 Dr. Brown is also very active in the community, which goes to prove her character even more.
-I cannot rate the Aftercare and follow-up or the Phone or email responsiveness just yet.
 The day after I got my braces put on, the office called to make sure everything was ok.
-I expressed my concern about the mouth piece and was assured that we will monitor the issue and come up with a solution if it does not resolve itself.
-Still feeling great about my choice of doctor.
+I expressed my concerns about a few things and was assured that if the problems persisted that I could come back in to see what could be done.
+Of course the issue resolved itself (I was just being silly).
+It was still comforting for my concerns to be addressed with care. --I can now comment further since I have been in treatment for 6 months now.
+The staff has continued to be warm and courteous.
+If you need to reschedule your appointment they really work with you and never get annoyed.
+You are always greeted with a smile.
+I cannot rate the Aftercare and follow-up just yet.